Skip to main content

 High-throughput screens in the immune system

-We are developing new screening strategies to rapidly define complex signals controlling immune responses in the tumor microenvironment.
-Through collaborations with Dr. Natalie Stanley and other fantastic investigators at UNC, we are implementing a multi-disciplinary approach that integrates genetic screens and single-cell omics to uncover new strategies for fine-tuning immune responses in vivo.
+We are developing new screening strategies to rapidly define complex signals controlling immune responses in the tumor immune microenvironment.
+Through collaborations with fantastic researchers at UNC, we are implementing multi-disciplinary approaches that integrate genetic screens and single-cell omics to uncover new strategies for fine-tuning immune responses in vivo.

 Modulating T cell differentiation in response to infection and vaccination